sixu05202004/sphinx-docs-cn/doc/builders.rst

    to standard output and to :file:`output.txt` in the output directory.

    Its name is ``linkcheck``.

+.. module:: sphinx.builders.xml
+.. class:: XMLBuilder

+   This builder produces Docutils-native XML files.
+The output can be transformed with standard XML tools such as XSLT processors into arbitrary final forms.

+   Its name is ``xml``.

+   .. versionadded:: 1.2

+.. class:: PseudoXMLBuilder

+   This builder is used for debugging the Sphinx/Docutils "Reader to Transform to Writer" pipeline.
+It produces compact pretty-printed "pseudo-XML", files where nesting is indicated by indentation (no end-tags).
+External attributes for all elements are output, and internal attributes for any leftover "pending" elements are also given.

+   Its name is ``pseudoxml``.

+   .. versionadded:: 1.2

 Built-in Sphinx extensions that offer more builders are: